Adonis Gay Holiday

 Tucann Swimwear

 Gay New Zealand tourA Gay Travel New Zealand Cultural Tour.
-Experience epic natural beauty and rich cultural heritage on our Vineyards and Vistas gay tour of New Zealand.
-Epic natural beauty fills these distant islands in the Pacific southwest.
-On our New Zealand gay tour we will explore this unique landscape, encounter the unique melding of British and Pacific cultures, and enjoy the friendliness of the Kiwis who love their country intensely.
+Experience epic natural beauty fills these distant islands in the southwest corner of the Pacific.
+On our Vineyards and Vistas tour we will explore the North and South Islands, encounter the unique melding of British and indigenous Pacific cultures, and enjoy the friendliness of the Kiwis who love their country intensely.
 On this Gay cultural tour of New Zealand, we travel from the sail-filled harbor of Auckland to charming Wellington, the capital.
-Then, after a brief stop in Dunedin to see albatrosses and penguins, we travel to the adventure capital, Queenstown, a mountain jewel set on a large glacial lake.
+Then, we travel to remarkable Wanaka, and then to the adventure capital, Queenstown, both towns set on large glacial lakes.
+Weather permitting, we will explore the spectacular Milford Sound by air and boat.
+And enjoy a morning jetboating up a glacial river seeing pristine alpine wonders.

 Quote or Reservation